inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L20
-S:    Dad and his son are to start on a trip in our red car.
+S:Dad and his son are to start on a trip in our red car.
  :House cares are the sort that upset Dad and he is so tired :that he tries a nap in order to rest.
 It rains at a great :rate.
 Dan is too sure.
 He has heard this road is poor in